rhkrohan/diabetes-predictor-regression/README.md

 The dataset used in this project is comprehensive and well-prepared, containing a total of 521 observations with no missing values.
 Each observation represents a patient, and the dataset includes various symptoms and demographic information.

 ### Dataset Overview
-- **Number of Observations:** 521
+- *Number of Observations:* **521 observations**
-- **Symptom Categories:** The dataset includes 16 symptoms, which are used as features to train the models.
-The symptoms are primarily categorical, with responses like "Yes" or "No".
+- *Symptom Categories:* The dataset includes **16 symptoms**, which are used as features to train the models.
+The **symptoms are primarily categorical**, with responses like "Yes" or "No".
-- **Age Group:** The dataset includes patients from various age groups, although specific age ranges are not explicitly detailed in the dataset.
+- *Age Group:* The dataset includes **patients from various age groups**, although specific age ranges are not explicitly detailed in the dataset.

 ### Data Encoding
-The dataset's symptoms are labeled with categorical values, typically "Yes" or "No".
-To prepare the dataset for machine learning models, we used the `OrdinalEncoder` from `sklearn.preprocessing` to convert these categorical values into numerical values (1 for "Yes" and 0 for "No").
+The dataset's symptoms are labeled with **categorical values**, typically **"Yes" or "No"**.
+To prepare the dataset for machine learning models, we used the `OrdinalEncoder` from `sklearn.preprocessing` to convert these **categorical values into numerical values** (1 for "Yes" and 0 for "No").
 This transformation is crucial for enabling the regression models to process and learn from the dataset effectively.

 ### Dataset Details
 - **Symptom Names:** The labels for the symptoms are used to identify each feature in the dataset.